AnyBody/ammr/Docs/body/leg_tlem2_model.rst

 the musculoskeletal model was created by Vincenzo Carbone and René Fluit from the University of Twente [CFPK15]_.

-After the TLEMSafe project the model was futher refined in the `Life
+After the TLEM\ *safe* project the model was futher refined in the `Life
 Long Joints project <https://lifelongjoints.eu/>`__ where its anatomical fidelity and joint force prediction accuracy were improved by De Pieri et al.